redhat-developer/vscode-yaml/README.md

 * Code snippets
 * Context documentation

+Limitations:

-Current support is limited to XL Deploy.
+* Current support is limited to XL Deploy.
+Support for XL Release is comming soon.
+* The extension currently only knows about the types of a standard product installation and the plugins that are installed by default.
+In a future version it will be possible to load type information from your server.

 ## Demo
 ![screencast](https://raw.githubusercontent.com/xebialabs/devops-as-code-vscode/master/images/demo.gif)

 ## Usage info

+If you are looking for more information about how to get started with DevOps as Code, please have a look [here](https://docs.xebialabs.com/xl-platform/concept/getting-started-with-devops-as-code.html).
+For more information about this extension, please keep reading.

 **Note:** By default, this extension provides DevOps as Code YAML support on all documents with the filename extension `.yaml`.
 This may conflict with other configuration file formats that also use the .yaml extension.
 See the section "Changing configuration" below.